ruonezhang/world-happiness-report-powerbi-analysis/README.md

 The work includes two main parts:

 - **Python analysis:** exploratory data analysis using the 2021 World Happiness Report dataset, supported by the 2005-2020 panel dataset for time-based and emotional indicator analysis.
-In addition, Python was also used to prepare data for modeling in PowerBI.
+In addition, Python was also used to prepare data for modeling in Power BI.
 - **Power BI dashboard:** a full interactive report built from a cleaned 2005-2021 fact table, modeled with a star schema and supported by 37 DAX measures.

 ## Business Questions